element-plus/element-plus/docs/en-US/component/table.md

 Basic table is just for data display.

-:::demo After setting attribute `data` of `el-table` with an object array, you can use `prop` (corresponding to a key of the object in `data` array) in `el-table-column` to insert data to table columns, and set the attribute `label` to define the column name.
+:::demo After setting attribute `data` of `el-table` with an array of object, you can use `prop` (corresponding to a key of the object in `data` array) in `el-table-column` to insert data to table columns, and set the attribute `label` to define the column name.
 You can also use the attribute `width` to define the width of columns.

 table/basic